stashgg/stash-unreal/README.md

 ## Quick Setup (This Sample Project)

+This sample project is UE 5.7.
 After cloning this repository, initialize the Git submodules:

 ```bash
 git submodule update --init --recursive